JUNE 13, 2020

 ** If you’re planning to ride and know you can bring a volunteer to help out, you may email us in advance of signing up and we’ll provide a coupon code to use during registration for an instant 20% off.
 The volunteer earns an entry to a future single day event for only $25.
 If the volunteer is a non-rider then YOU can have the entry.
 So you get two nice deals: An instant discount for promising to bring a volunteer, and a $25 entry fee for your next event.

-Hampton Inn, 25259 The Old Road, Santa Clarita, California 91381.
-(661) 253-2400.
-The hotel has a heated swimming pool and hot tub, fitness center, and 24-hour coffee and tea service in the lobby.
-We don’t have any arrangement with the hotel; but it’s a nice place.
+Hampton Inn, 25259 The Old Road, Santa Clarita, California 91381; (661) 253-2400.
+Call and ask for Planet Ultra Cycling group rate: $134 per night for king, $144 for double queen; or use this link to reserve online.
+Hotel has a heated swimming pool and hot tub, fitness center, and 24-hour coffee and tea service in the lobby.
 Great restaurants nearby, including Chili’s, Claim Jumper, Macaroni Grill, Olive Garden, Woodranch Steak House, and more!

 5:15am for riders needing more time; 6:15 for riders under 13 hours.